e-lab-FREE/RPi_Proxy/README.md

      ...
      return results # JSON

- # where the config_json will be a JSON that was the information of the controlor of the experiment so the RPi can comunicate to it
+ #  Where the config_json will be a JSON that was the information of the controlor of
+ # the experiment so the RPi can comunicate to it
  def do_init(config_json):
      ...
      return True/False